is the academic discipline of Pauline Studies?

 Paul's real objective in all his writing about being declared righteous

-and the Law was merely to insist that gentile believers were equal
+and the Law was merely to insist that gentile believers were socially

 3.4.
 The Coherent Center and the Contextual Expression

 J. Christiaan Beker proposes that the exegete must distinguish between the coherent center of Paul's thought, which he considers to be apocalypticism, and its contingent expression.(12) The coherent center is stable and uncompromisable, representing a foundational interpretation of a primordial experience (Paul's conversion).
 When it is threatened, Paul defends this coherent center without yielding an inch to his opponents.
-Nevertheless, one cannot take Paul's theological pronouncements as a deposit of faith, a timeless and universal system of truth.
-This is because Beker holds that Paul interpreted this coherent center in different ways in different circumstances.
-Thus, his letters have a contingent and occasional character that cannot be overlooked in their interpretation because it may be possible to find different contextual expressions that appear to be contradictory.
-While it is true that they are not academic treatises, Paul's letters do represent Paul's abiding views on various topics.
+Nevertheless, according to Beker, one cannot take all of Paul's theological pronouncements as a deposit of faith, a timeless and universal system of truth.
+This is because Paul interpreted this coherent center in different ways in different circumstances.
+Thus, his letters have a contingent and occasional character that cannot be overlooked in their interpretation, so that it may be possible to find in Paul's letters different contextual expressions that appear to be contradictory.
+While it is true that they are not academic treatises, Paul's letters, however, do represent his abiding views on various topics.
 The contingency of the letters consists in which issues are addressed not in the actual contents.
 Beker wrongly holds that the theological content of the letters are tied to their contingency.
 This bifurcation of Paul's theological expression into "coherent center" and "contingent expression" unwisely allows the exegete to dismiss certain aspects of Paul's thought as not truly reflecting Paul's views.